|King Edward receives a drink before his stepmother kills him|

 There is very little recorded evidence about Cynehelm, and all we really know is that he existed, and predeceased his father.
 His sister had been in dispute with the Church over monastic property.
 Unlikely, then, that she was to be remembered fondly in William's Gesta Pontificum (Deeds of the Bishops of England) but clearly the story, as presented by William, is nonsense.

-Even so, in comparison, the 'crimes' of the subjects of my essay might seem mild. Ælfgifu, wife of King Eadwig, and Ælfthryth, first, second or possibly third wife of King Edgar, both had cause, like Cwoenthryth, to be reviled by the Church, but not necessarily for obvious reasons...
+Even so, in comparison, the 'crimes' of the subjects of my novel, Alvar the Kingmaker, might seem mild. Ælfgifu, wife of King Eadwig, and Ælfthryth, first, second or possibly third wife of King Edgar, both had cause, like Cwoenthryth, to be reviled by the Church, but not necessarily for obvious reasons...

 [all above images are in the Public Domain]